How to Buy a Car if You're Upside Down on Your Loan

 Prevent Upside Down Car Loans from Happening Again

 Once you have managed to clear up your problems with your upside car loan, do what you can to keep yourself from ending up in the same situation again.
 Try to avoid buying new cars unless you have the funds available to put at least 20 percent down.
-Also, keep your vehicles well insured and avoid buying more car than you can reasonably afford.
+Also, keep your vehicles well insured with auto coverage and avoid buying more car than you can reasonably afford.